bantic/rspec_model_generator_with_factories/README.markdown

 # ModelGeneratorWithFactories

-This is a modification of the standard Rails model generator (from Rails 2.2.2) to generate factory definitions for use with [factory_girl](http://github.com/thoughtbot/factory_girl) instead of fixtures.
+This is a modification of the standard rspec_model generator (from [http://wiki.github.com/dchelimsky/rspec/rails](Rspec_Rails gem)) to generate spec tests instead of unit tests and factory definitions for use with [factory_girl](http://github.com/thoughtbot/factory_girl) instead of fixtures.

 ## Requirements